Schendzie83/Schendzie83/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on Zuyd University
+- 🌱 I’m currently learning about coding and github
+- 👯 I’m looking to collaborate on DIY projects about social robotica
+- ⚡ Fun fact: I am an occupational therapist lecturer with not much with coding

 <!--
 **Schendzie83/Schendzie83** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.